terser/terser/README.md

 If you're using the `X-SourceMap` header instead, you can just omit `sourceMap.url`.

+If you happen to need the source map as a raw object, set `sourceMap.asObject` to `true`.

 ## Parse options

 - `bare_returns` (default `false`) -- support top level `return` statements